jaquelinecella/jaquelinecella-Bootcamp_modulo1_Eng_Dados_Cloud/README.md

 Automation of a cloud infrastructure, increased speed and security of processes, and writing of files in Delta Lake format that allow for faster queries and changes within Big Data tables.

-This readme was created after I had finished the tests and excluded the infrastructure, because of this reason the workflow will have some test errors.

 ## Architecture